michaldziuba03/code-samples/social-login/README.md

 #### Example flow
 Flow is actually very similar to second method.
 The only difference is how you create `federated_accounts` entry.
 You actually create `federated_accounts` after email verification.

 So if user tries to link new social provider to existing account - you generate unique token, save entry with user's data in `staged_accounts` and send email to the user.
-For additional security you can hash that verification token with `sha256` before inserting to database, but to the verification link you put plain token.
+For additional security you can hash that verification token with `sha256` before inserting to database, however to the verification link you put plain token.
+Don't forget about adding expiration time to the `staged_accounts`.

-When user clicks verification link -  you basically take than plain token, hash token and check if `staged_account` with that token already exist in database.
+When user clicks verification link -  you basically hash plain token from link and check if `staged_account` with that token already exists in database.
-If exists you link new social provider account.
+If exists you can link new social provider.
 Now user can just use that social provider to login to their account.

 #### Pros:
 - balanced user experience and security - their social accounts will be automatically linked to existing account with the same email BUT they have to login to the email and click the verification link.
-- you can verify on your own if user actually controls that email address
+- you can verify yourself if user actually controls particular email address

 #### Cons:
 - most complex and actually not that easy to implement correctly
+- user must check their email inbox

 ## Code sample
-Let's implement second method in TypeScript and Node.js
+Let's implement [second method](#second-method---user-can-login-with-multiple-providers) in TypeScript and Node.js

 ### Database setup
 I gonna use TypeORM with SQLite driver (I use SQLite to make project easier to run, without requiring knowledge of tools like Docker).